 That’s my best guess, but I could be wrong!
 We shall see what plays out in our little science experiment.
 What do you think will perform the best and why?
 Tell us in the comments below!

-— You will be able to eat what you grow shortly after harvest, thereby getting the highest level of nutrient that the plant can provide because the plant is allowed to grow to full maturity where nutrients will be at a peak AND you will be able to consume it shortly after harvest.
+• The key to giving your body better nutrition is to grow your own food. — You will be able to eat what you grow shortly after harvest, thereby getting the highest level of nutrient that the plant can provide because the plant is allowed to grow to full maturity where nutrients will be at a peak AND you will be able to consume it shortly after harvest. — You have control over how your food is grown meaning soil health, hydroponics, and anything applied to the plant to control pest pressure or enhance nutrition profile in plant like beneficial biological foliar tea applications. — You will benefit not only physically, but mentally, emotionally and spiritually from being more connected to your food and outdoors.

 • If you’ve never grown your own food, taking that first step can feel overwhelming.
 Begin by just choosing to focus on how to grow a food that you eat already and taking a moment to think about why you are motivated to make the effort.